Leo07866/Web-Security-Lab/README.md

 # Disclaimer
-Please DO NOT USE ANY INFORMATION TO HACK WEBSITES.
+Please DO NOT USE ANY THIS INFORMATION TO HACK WEBSITES.
 I will not be held responsible for malicious activities.
+Use this web app to practice against common web attacks.

 # Prerequisites
  -PHP.